iocafe/iocafe-doc/source/introduction/mechanics/200521-signals.rst

 IO device networks
 *******************

-If we have one confrol computer with bund of IO boards, we do not need concept of IO device network.
+If we have one control computer with bund of IO boards, we do not need concept of IO device network.
 It comes to play when we have server which needs to handle multiple systems.
-Cloud server is the most obvous example.
+Cloud server is the most obvious example.

 Two people, Pekka and Markku both have their own home automation network.
 Within house both these these have local server so that the houses are operational without internet connection.
 Cloud server is used to give remote address to both